PaPer-DJ/PaPer_DJ-SNES-Classic-Themes/README.md

-# PaPer_DJ-SNES-Classic-Themes
+# PaPer_DJ-SNESC-Classic-Themes
-[PaPer_DJ] My Own Edited or Moded SNES Classic Themes for the NES / SNES Classic Mini
+[PaPer_DJ] My Own Edited or Moded Themes for the SNES Classic Mini